 An immutable and decentralized storage mechanism allows authentication credentials to be independently verified by any participant without mutual trust between participants.
 This means that even NuID doesn’t own and control users’ identities.
 Using a blockchain as a storage layer means that NuID credentials are solely user-owned.

 NuID uses the Ethereum ledger as a storage layer.
-Ethereum was chosen due to its stability, robust decentralization, and maturity of developer tools and resources.
+Ethereum was chosen due to the maturity and accessibility of its developer tooling.
 However, other layers in the architecture don’t depend on a specific credential storage implementation.
 Alternative storage layers, including both blockchain and non-blockchain options, may be supported by NuID in the future.

 NuID adheres to an “open-core” model.
 This means our service is a combination of key open-source libraries, such as our cryptographic proof generation and verification librairies, and proprietary services on top of this open-source layer.
 You can find our open-source libraries on GitHub.